Walt Disney : Disney Stores Headed to 25 Target Locations | MarketScreener

 The companies said Sunday they plan to open 25 Disney Stores at Target locations across the U.S. on Oct.
 4. By the end of 2020, the companies expect to add an additional 40 Disney Stores at Target locations.

-The Disney "shop in shop" locations will be run and operated by Target employees and will include more than 450 items, such as toys, games, apparel and accessories, including items that had previously been exclusive to Disney Stores.
+The Disney "shop in shop" locations will be run and operated by Target employees and will include more than 450 items, such as toys, games, apparel and accessories, including items that had previously been exclusive at Disney retail locations.

 Retailers are increasingly carving out space in their stores for other brands and concepts.
 J.C.
 Penney Co. and Macy's Inc. recently said they'd set aside space within some of their stores for resale marketplace thredUp Inc. Also, Kroger Co. has branded sections in some stores of Walgreens Boots Alliance Inc.

 Target has long collaborated with celebrities and designers for exclusive products and collections.
-Over the last 20 years, Target has worked with designers ranging from Anna Sui to Lilly Pulitzer on exclusive lines.
+Over the past 20 years, Target has worked with designers ranging from Anna Sui to Lilly Pulitzer on exclusive lines.

 As part of the Disney partnership, Target plans to open a new store at the western entrance of the Walt Disney World Resort in Orlando, Fla.

 For Disney, the move represents a major expansion of its retail-store presence.
-The Burbank, Calif., company currently has 300 Disney Store locations in the U.S. The new partnership will boost Disney's store count by about 22%.
+The Burbank, Calif., company currently has 300 Disney Store locations.
+The new partnership will boost Disney's store count by about 22%.

 The move helps extend Disney's reach beyond its mall locations, said Bob Chapek, Disney's chairman of parks, experiences and products, on a call with media.